Telehealth: U.S. licensing and regulatory issues

 Restrictive licensure laws in the United States require a practitioner to obtain a full license to deliver telemedicine care across state lines.
 Typically, states with restrictive licensure laws also have several exceptions (varying from state to state) that may release an out-of-state practitioner from the additional burden of obtaining such a license.
 A number of states require practitioners who seek compensation to frequently deliver interstate care to acquire a full license.

 If a practitioner serves several states, obtaining this license in each state could be an expensive and time-consuming proposition.
 Even if the practitioner never practices medicine face-to-face with a patient in another state, he/she still must meet a variety of other individual state requirements, including paying substantial licensure fees, passing additional oral and written examinations, and traveling for interviews.

 In 2008, the U.S. passed the Ryan Haight Act which required face-to-face or valid telemedicine consultations prior to receiving a prescription.

 State medical licensing boards have sometimes opposed telemedicine; for example, in 2012 electronic consultations were illegal in Idaho, and an Idaho-licensed general practitioner was punished by the board for prescribing an antibiotic, triggering reviews of her licensure and board certifications across the country.
 Subsequently, in 2015 the state legislature legalized electronic consultations.

 In 2015, Teladoc filed suit against the Texas Medical Board over a rule that required in-person consultations initially; the judge refused to dismiss the case, noting that antitrust laws apply to state medical boards.

+EU licensing and regulatory issues

+In the European Union, telemedicine service providers are primarily subject to the regulatory requirements that apply at their place of establishment (country of origin principle).